Policy Breakdown

 Severity: HIGH · Official source

 The chargeback threshold is the one most merchants should worry about.
 A 1% chargeback rate sounds high until you realize that even a handful of disputes on a low-volume store can trip it.
-And once you're in review, processing can be held for weeks.
+And once you're in review, processing can be held while it's worked out.

 Severity: MEDIUM · Official source